-Analytical Approach Comments Applicable rating methodologies ICRA's Rating Methodology for Banks and Financial Institutions Impact of Parent or Group Support on an Issuer's Credit Rating Parent/Group support The rating factors in P&SB's sovereign ownership and the demonstrated track record of capital infusions by the GoI.
+Analytical approach Comments Applicable rating methodologies ICRA's Rating Methodology for Banks and Financial Institutions Parent/Group support The rating factors in P&SB's sovereign ownership and the demonstrated track record of capital infusions by the GoI.
 ICRA expects the GoI to support P&SB with capital infusions, if required.
 Consolidation/Standalone To arrive at the rating, ICRA has considered the standalone financials of P&SB.
 P&SB does not have any subsidiaries.